pretix/pretix/doc/api/resources/orders.rst

-                                                                 reliable for orders that have been cancelled, reactivated and cancelled again. plugin_data                           object                     Additional data added by plugins. use_gift_cards                        list of strings            List of gift card secrets that are used to pay for this order.
+                                                                 reliable for orders that have been cancelled, reactivated and cancelled again. plugin_data                           object                     Additional data added by plugins. use_gift_cards                        list of strings            List of unique gift card secrets that are used to pay for this order.
 ===================================== ========================== =======================================================